1.01 The name of this Society shall be "The Halifax Estate Planning Council" (hereinafter referred to as "the Council")

 6.01 After the first annual general meeting, the President shall at least thirty days prior to the date of any Annual General Meeting, appoint a nominating committee of five members, one from each of the groups mentioned in Article 2.01.
 The nominating committee shall submit a list of nominees as members of the Executive Committee, to be voted upon at the Annual General Meeting.
 The list shall be filed with the Secretary at least ten days before the date of the Annual General Meeting.
 In addition, any member, by notice in writing filed with the Secretary at least five days before the Annual General Meeting, may nominate a nominee, with the consent of the nominee, for election to the Executive Committee.
 The members of the Council in attendance at the Annual General Meeting shall be entitled to vote for any nominee named by either of the foregoing methods, to election to the Executive Committee.

 7.01 The first Annual General Meeting of the Council shall be held within thirty (30) days of the date the Registrar of Joint Stock Companies issues a Certificate of Incorporation pursuant to Section 5 of the Societies Act.
 Subsequent Annual General Meetings of the Council shall be held in May each year thereafter at such time and place as may be selected by the Executive Committee.
-The Secretary shall mail, to each member, a notice of the Annual General Meeting at least twenty days prior to the date thereof.
+The Secretary shall email, to each member, a notice of the Annual General Meeting at least seven days prior to the date thereof.

-9.01 The President, and in his absence, the Vice-President, shall, with the advice and consent of the Executive Committee, have the power to appoint such committees as may be required to carry out the proper functions of the Council, and to delegate to such committees such power and authority as the Executive Committee shall deem advisable.
+9.01 The President, and in his or her absence, the Vice-President, shall, with the advice and consent of the Executive Committee, have the power to appoint such committees as may be required to carry out the proper functions of the Council, and to delegate to such committees such power and authority as the Executive Committee shall deem advisable.

 10.01 Meetings to further the objects of the Council may be called by the Executive Committee at stated times, or from time to time in their discretion, and the programme of such meetings shall be arranged by the Executive Committee.